What Is Bibliotherapy?

 - Creative bibliotherapy is an effective treatment process that involves having a meeting of a group of patients with similar issues along with a qualified facilitator.
-Stories, poems, and fiction are read to the group, or the group reads aloud together.
+Stories, graphic novels, poems, and fiction are read to the group, or the group read the books selected aloud together.
 After the reading, a discussion ensues so that the patients can be involved in an informative conversation.
 During this time, the patients can hear other opinions and open up to many possibilities that the discussions offer.
 It is a great time for social interaction.

 There are trained professionals to assist people with bibliotherapy.
 The International Federation of Biblio/Poetry Therapy (IFBPT) has established standards for these professionals to practice bibliotherapy.
 The title is certified poetry therapist, which encompasses three phases of therapy including bibliotherapy, poetry therapy, and journal therapy.
 Certifications include:

 Certified Applied Poetry Facilitator (CAPF): BS or BA with some psychology experience.
 They are not certified psychology or psychiatry professionals but are trained to identify individuals who may be in distress and would need a referral to a mental health facilitator.
 They usually work in a library or educational setting.
 They can work in a mental health setting if they are supervised by a mental health professional.

 Certified Poetry Therapist (CPT)/Registered Poetry Therapist (RPT): This certification entails post-graduate mental health coursework.
 They can work with individuals with mental health issues independently.
 Doctors can also get this type of certification.